 The adoption of a Network Code or Guideline does not mean that all its provisions enter into force at that point.
 In many cases, the codes are drafted so that most of the important provisions come into effect at a later date.
 The periods for implementation are code specific, but typically range from 2 to 3 years.
 In some cases, most notably in the balancing Network Code, final arrangements will not be in force until 6 years after adoption.
 Hence adoption in 2015 is likely to mean that the benefits that the Network Codes deliver are not felt until 2017/18 in general and, possibly as late as 2022 for some aspects.

 From ACER’s perspective, it is important to recognise that the process of implementing the codes will be both important and resource-intensive for involved parties (including NRAs).
 ACER has an important role in monitoring implementation.
-It is also recognised that the process of subsequent amendments to the codes will be very important to ensure.
+It is also recognised that the process of subsequent amendments to the codes will be very important.
 ACER has already set out a proposed process for dealing with amendments.

 Network Codes or Comitology guidelines